 Assign a co-host if your tech package allows you to do this so that should you for any reason lose connectivity etc your co-host can step in and manage the situation giving you time to re-join the meeting.

-Tip Four – develop a clear brief for the virtual meeting speakers and participants.
+Tip Four – develop a clear brief for the speakers and participants.

-Developing a clear brief for the virtual meeting can be particularly helpful if the meeting is larger, more complex and long in duration.
+Developing a clear brief for the virtual meeting or event can be particularly helpful if it’s larger, more complex and longer in duration.

 Share the meeting brief in advance with speakers and participants (you may require two different versions of the brief depending on the size and complexity of the meeting – one for speakers and one for participants).